 - i.
-General entry requirements: students must achieve: - Grade 4 in GCSE English (either Language or Literature) - Grade 4 in GCSE Maths - N.B: If a student does not have a grade 4 in English Language or Maths, they will be expected to retake the exam in Year 12
+General entry requirements: students must achieve: - Grade 4 in GCSE English Language - Grade 4 in GCSE Maths - N.B: If a student does not have a grade 4 in English Language or Maths, they will be expected to retake the exam in Year 12 ii.
+Pathway 1: open to students whose best 8 GCSE grades add up to 40+.